 The European Inventor Award jury consists of inventors who are all former finalists.
 To judge proposals, the independent panel will draw on their wealth of technical, business, and intellectual property expertise.
 In 2023, Wolfgang M. Heckl is the jury chair.

-is Director General of the Deutsches Museum in Munich and holds the Oskar von Miller chair for science communication as a professor of experimental physics and nanotechnology at the Technical University in Munich.
-He received the Communicator Prize from the German Science Foundation and was awarded the European Descartes Prize for Science Communication.
-Professor Heckl is spokesman of nanotechnology at the National Academy of Science and Engineering acatech and chairman of the board of the Max-Planck-Institute for Quantum Optics and for the Science of Light.
+is Director General of the Deutsches Museum in Munich, a position he has held since 2004.
+He holds the Oskar von Miller chair for science communication at the Technical University in Munich where he researches molecular self-organisation in the nanotechnology field.
+Professor Heckl received the Communicator Prize from the German Science Foundation and was awarded the European Descartes Prize for Science Communication.
 He is the author of more than 200 peer review publications and published a bestselling book entitled Die Kultur der Reparatur in 2013.

 holds a mechanical engineering degree from the University of Porto and a PhD in mechanical engineering from the University of Nottingham.
 After his studies, Correia completed a post-doc at the Institute of Science and Innovation in Mechanical and Industrial Engineering (INEGI) in Porto.
 In 2006, he became director of the Materials and Composite Structures Unit at INEGI.